garoa-cloud/garoa-cloud.github.io/docs/index.md

 # You build, we host.
 ## What we do?

-IT consulting company specialized in providing managed services and custom app development.
+IT consulting company specialized in providing managed services and infrastructure automation.

 ## Services
-* App development
+* Automation development.
 * DevOps consulting
 * Managed services